mattcooperdev/oh-baby/README.md

 [View the live project here.](https://yescoops.github.io/oh-baby/)

 This is an intercative baby quiz called Oh Baby!
+After recently becoming a father for the first time, I wanted to create something that would test my knowledge as well as being fun to play.
 It is designed to be responsive and accessible on a range of devices, making it easy to navigate for new and returning players.

 ---